ukm5/BardvjaRecommendationSystem/README.md

 `search_queries = ['physics','fluid','particle']`

 ## Recommender system

+Bardvja involves 3 essential tasks for the recommender system to function.

+###### Parsing the local PDF

+Bardvja uses a PyPDF2 and a few NLP libraries to help parse the PDF files and identify the vocabulary unique to these papers.
+These steps are described in `pdf_reader.py`.
+If you are interested in using PyPDF2 and these libraries to parse PDF files for other projects, feel free to use functions in this code.

+###### Scraping the arXiv using API

+In this step, the Cornell University arXiv is scraped to gather a large number of publications using the search queries mentioned above.
+These queries may be tuned in the `global_params.py`.
+The API and its usage is provided in the `arXiv_api.py`.
+This script contains the necessary functions in Bardvja to scrape the arXiv.

+###### Make recommendations

+Once the vocabulary for the local papers are identified, every paper in the directory is converted to a vector using the bag of words approach.
+Using the local vocabulary, a similar vector space representation of the arXiv papers are obtained.
+Finally, the recommendations are made from arXiv by calculating kernels that describe vector similarity.
+These aspects of the system are contained in `arxiv_data_vectors.py` and `recommender.py`.

+#### How to operate Bardvja?

 To start Bardvja recommender system, navigate to the location of `main.py` using command line and execute